fabio1079/nvim/README.md

 mkdir -p ~/.config/nvim
 ```

-And clone this repository, then open nvim, packer will automatically download plugins.
+And clone this repository, then open nvim, lazy will automatically download plugins.

 Then just close and reopen nvim.